 We think banks that offer ‘free’ accounts cover the cost of running them with high penalty charges and hidden fees.
 Typically, these come from customers going – however briefly – into unauthorised overdraft.
 So it’s often the most financially vulnerable customers that pay the price for ‘free banking’.
 Which in our minds, is an unjust and questionable practice.

+There is a gap between the perception that banking is free and the reality.
 Here are some of the statistics that have informed our perspective on fees and charges:

 - Debt charity Stepchange reports financially vulnerable people are paying up to £225 a year in bank charges.
 And more than 2 million people in the UK are permanently overdrawn, with many trapped in a ‘vicious cycle’ of borrowing.